 Akos has been around and doing many awesome projects for a while now.
 So we were glad to see this new project pop up.

-Since 2020, he has been working with the Belgrade-based band Drumbooty and this week’s featured video comes from their album release concert.
+Since 2020, he has been working with the Belgrade-based band Drumbooty as a musical director and bass player.
+This week’s featured video comes from their album release concert.

 Drumbooty released his debut album ‘Veritas Vincit” in April 2020 with Los Angeles-based record label Orenda Records.
 It features many jazz stars from Europe, for example, Luka Ignjatovic on sax and Branko Trijic on guitar.
 Award-winning American saxophonist David Binney is also featured on this album.

 The band consists of all the top-class Serbia musicians.
-Pedja Milutinovic was joined by Stevan Milijanovic and Bojan Cvetkovic on keys, Luka Ignjatovic on sax, and of course, Akos Forgacs on bass.
+Pedja Milutinovic was joined by Stevan Milijanovic and Bojan Cvetkovic on keys, Luka Ignjatovic on sax, and of course, Akos Forgacs on bass and musical director.

 This song that we are featuring is one of the most exciting songs from the Drumbooty album.
 It is called 9ka.